Meta facebook tracking pixel

 Give yourself credit.
 Practice praising yourself about any of the things you like about yourself, such as your laugh, your kindness and other positive qualities.

 Ask for help with practical matters.
-The stress of weight and appetite changes can take a toll.
 Having friends and family members help with day-to-day tasks such as grocery shopping or preparing meals can help relieve stress.

 Join a support group or seek individual counseling to cope with your weight change and body image.
 Support groups provide a chance to meet and interact with other people who can understand your experience.
 An oncology social worker can help people cope with this ‘new normal.’
 CancerCare offers free face-to-face, telephone and online support groups led by professional oncology social workers.